How to Open .gz and .tgz Files in Linux

 tar -tvf archive.tar.gz

 Gzip-compressed Tar archives can be decompressed using the -x (extract) flag provided by the tar command.
-By default, Tar extracts the TGZ file’s contents to the current working directory.
+By default, Tar extracts the TGZ file’s contents and sends them to the current working directory.
 However, users can specify an alternate directory for extraction:

 # Decompress Tar Gz file and relocate uncompressed files to a different directory